- (i) be a potable alcoholic distillate obtained from a mash of cereal grain and fermented by the action of yeast

 Why did this have such a great impact on Canadian Whisky?
 Before prohibition Canadian Whisky was made with mainly wheat and rye.
 That's why rye is synonymous with Canadian whisky, another article to come to explain further.
 This combination provided a smooth flavourful spirit, but these grains didn't produce a lot of alcohol, therefore this was expensive whisky.
 When prohibition came around, Americans didn't care what they were drinking, they just wanted to drink.
 This caused Canadian distilleries to adopt the much more widely available and cheap, Corn.
 Corn also has more sugar within the grain which in turn creates more alcohol.
 Canadian Whisky adopted corn for these reasons in order to keep up with demand and raise profits.
 Once prohibition ended, Americans had developed a taste for this new whisky and producers wallets were never fatter.

 Canadian whisky is also made from base whisky and flavouring whisky.
 Base whisky is distilled to very high alcohol proof, this removes any flavour from the grains and creates a distinctively smooth and easy to approach style.
 Flavouring whisky is well, used to flavour this base whisky.
-These whisky are distilled to a much lower alcohol concentration, which retains lots of grain and yeast flavours.
-Individually these are pretty awful but when blended with base whisky a smooth and flavourful whisky is created.
+These whisky's are distilled to a much lower alcohol concentration, which retains lots of grain and yeast flavours.
+Individually these aren't the best but when blended with base whisky a smooth and flavourful whisky is created.
 This is Canadian whisky.

 What makes Canadian Whisky so unique.
-Blending. its fitting that blending unique elements together is what Canada is all about, creating something that is greater then the sum of all its parts.
+Blending. its fitting that blending unique elements together is what Canada is all about, creating something that is greater than the sum of all its parts.

 Learn more about whisky at https://twelvebarrels.com/blogs/whisky-knowledge

 Thanks to canadianwhisky.org for the picture.
-Buy " Canadian Whisky: The portable Expert" at Amazon or Chaptors.
+Buy " Canadian Whisky: The Portable Expert" at Amazon or Chapters.